aelena/trustworthy-ai/README.md

 - Follow-up and remediation tracking

 ### AI Auditing Tools and Platforms
-- Overview of commercial and open-source auditing tools
+- Overview of commercial and open-source auditing tools - [The Right Tool for the Job: Open-Source Auditing Tools in Machine Learning](https://arxiv.org/abs/2206.10613) - see the [tools](#tools-templates-checklists) section below.
 - Hands-on experience with selected tools